oss-generic/process/docs/ManagingReleases.md

 * **Who does it?** Releases can be managed by the _Release Lead_ of the project (if there is one) or the project lead.

 * **How often?** Weekly time-boxed release cycles are encouraged.
-Note that projects that have no end-user facing product may not have releases.
+Projects that have no end-user facing product may not have releases.

-* **What to include in a release?** Planning a release in advance is not practical because our code contributions are intermittent and the available manpower for a given release cycle is not always predictable.
+* **What to include in a release?** Planning a release in advance is not practical if code contributions are intermittent and the available manpower for a given release cycle is not always predictable.
-  Instead, the release contains whatever new code that has been added since the previous release.
+  In those cases the release can contains whatever new code that has been added since the previous release.
   However, major releases which are not backward compatible may need planning in advance.

 * **Maintaining project velocity**:
   It is important to keep resolving issues at regular intervals if the project were to keep moving forward at a reasonable pace.
-Here are some things we can do:
+Recommendations:
   * Shorten the lifecycle of ongoing PRs by aggressively reminding dev/reviewers to resume work when the PR progress becomes stagnant.
     * Project lead needs to periodically check the issue tracker for inactive PRs and remind the relevant